 A good fitter will find you the perfect bra.
 Brands differ, so you will need to try a few before you find the best for you.
 I like to wear a t-shirt, and try it over the bra so I can see what it looks like with clothes on, for my most flattering look.

 Check out this post for more bra fitting tips.

 Choosing the correct underwear is fairly simple.

-If you’re wearing smooth and tighter fitting clothes, look for a bra that is smooth cupped, no seams or lace to show through.
+If you’re wearing smooth and tighter fitting clothes, look for a bra that is smooth-cupped, with no seams or lace to show through.

-Shapewear is also fantastic, I love it to hide my post children stomach, which is no longer as firm as it once was.
-To get maximum comfort, whilst still getting the smoothing effect I”m after and no spillage over the top, I recommend you go up 1 -2 sizes from your regular clothing size.
+Shapewear is also fantastic, I love it to hide my post-pregnancy stomach, which is no longer as firm as it once was.
+To get maximum comfort, whilst still getting the smoothing effect I’m after and no spillage over the top, I recommend you go up 1 -2 sizes from your regular clothing size.
 There is so much elastic in these garments you will still be held in.

 There are so many varieties of shapewear, I’d suggest you go and try them on in a big departments store where there are a variety of brands, because what fits and is comfortable for you will be different for someone else.